FRRouting/frr/doc/user/snmp.rst

 SMUX configuration
 ==================

-To enable SMUX protocol support, Frr must have been build with the `--enable-snmp=smux` option.
+To enable SMUX protocol support, FRR must have been build with the `--enable-snmp=smux` option.

-A separate connection has then to be established between the SNMP agent (snmpd) and each of the Frr daemons.
+A separate connection has then to be established between the SNMP agent (snmpd) and each of the FRR daemons.
 This connections each use different OID numbers and passwords.
 Be aware that this OID number is not the one that is used in queries by clients, it is solely used for the intercommunication of the daemons.